 To find more information about a process, search the Internet using the process name that displays in the Windows Task Manager.
 Look for information that mentions the issue through other reports and suggests steps for resolving the issue.

 Selecting power save settings to shut off your computer when it is not in use

 Most operating systems allow you to change power settings.
 Use these settings to turn off the display when you are not actively using your computer.
-If you frequently move away from your notebook, then changing the power setting to turn off your monitor when it is not being used can help keep your computer more cool.
+If you frequently leave your computer on when you leave it, then changing the power setting to turn off your monitor when it is not being used can help keep your computer running at a cooler temperature.